-Upon a finding that there are reasonable grounds to believe that an applicant is the victim of sexual assault or abuse, indecent assault, stalking, or trafficking, a court may issue a Protective Order that may be effective for up to the duration of the lives of the offender and victim.
+Upon a finding that there are reasonable grounds to believe that an applicant is the victim of sexual assault or abuse, indecent assault, stalking, or trafficking, a court may issue a protective order that includes a statement of these findings.
 Tex.
 Crim.
-Pro.
-Art.
-7A.03; Tex.
+Proc.
+Code Art.
+7B.003.
+A protective order issued under Tex.
 Crim.
-Pro.
-Art.
-7A.07.
+Proc.
+Code Art.
+7B.003 may be effective for the duration of the lives of the offender and victim or for any shorter period stated in the order.
+If no period is stated in the order, the order is effective until the second anniversary of the date the order was issued.
+Tex.
+Crim.
+Proc.
+Code Art.
+7B.007.